positroncascade/PyAero/docs/index.rst

 .. important::
    VERSION 1.0 is released.
-   Meshes in AVL-FIRE, SU2, and GMESH formats can be generated now.
+   Meshes in AVL-FIRE, SU2, and GMSH formats can be generated now.

-   SU2 and GMESH are not tested yet.
+   SU2 and GMSH are not tested yet.

 .. important::
    At the moment 4 mesh blocks and associated files are generated.